Fats

 Why these picks

-butter is being matched for dairy-free because swaps that remove dairy while preserving the source ingredient's main job.
-The ranking favors substitutes that preserve fat, tenderness, browning with verified adjustment notes.
+Swaps that remove dairy while preserving the source ingredient's main job.
+The ranking favors substitutes for butter that preserve fat, tenderness, browning, with verified adjustment notes.

 Dairy-free swaps often change protein, fat, and browning, so check texture before scaling up.